NNPDF/nnpdf/doc/sphinx/source/n3fit/hyperopt.rst

 A `Jupyter Notebook is provided <https://github.com/NNPDF/tutorials/blob/master/hyperparameter%20scan/Hyperparameter%20scan.ipynb>`_ with a practical example of the usage of the hyperopt framework.
 This example is a simplified version of the hyperparameter scan used in ``n3fit``.
-The hyperopt library implements the tree-structured of Parzen estimator which is a robust sequential-model-based optimization approach `[SMBO] <https://en.wikipedia.org/wiki/Hyperparameter_optimization>`_.
+The hyperopt library implements the tree-structured Parzen estimator algorithm which is a robust sequential-model-based optimization approach `[SMBO] <https://en.wikipedia.org/wiki/Hyperparameter_optimization>`_.

 We optimize on a combination of the best validation loss and the stability of the fits.
 In other words, we select the architecture that produces the lowest validation loss after we trim those